GooeeIOT/cloud-google-assistant-lambda/README.md

     * Setup account linking:
         1. Select "No, I only want to allow account creation on my website".
         2. Select "OAuth" linking type and "Authorization code" grant type.
-        3. Use the clientID and clientSecret from requirements section, and setup linking account
+        3. Use the clientID and clientSecret from requirements section **if you do not have these setup yet, contact cloud-backend@gooee.com with the name of your application and redirect uri**
+            - For Google Assistant *Redirect URI* is https://oauth-redirect.googleusercontent.com/r/YOUR_PROJECT_ID, **YOUR_PROJECT_ID** can be found in the Actions on Google Settings page (click the cog wheel).
+        4. The **Authorization URL** is https://api.gooee.io/auth/o/authorize
+        5. The **Token URL** is https://api.gooee.io/auth/o/token/
+        6. In the **Configure Your Client** section add these scopes (separately)
+            - device:read
+            - space:read
+            - action:write
-        4. Save.
+        5. Save.
-    * Build Action should provide you a field to add fulfillment URL.
+    * Build Action should provide you with a field to add fulfillment URL.
 Go back to your lambda function and select the API Gateway trigger.
 A new section should show the API Gateway along with the API endpoint.
 Copy that endpoint and paste it as the fulfillment URL in the
         Google actions console.
 Save.
 8. If you do not already have an S3 bucket for the google-assistant app, create one.